Collect from buyers. Control when money is released. Pay sellers at scale.

 A) Split payouts (seller gets paid minus your platform fee)

-Your platform collects the full amount, calculates commission, then issues payouts accordingly.
+Your platform collects the full amount, calculates commission, then allocates and pays out sellers.

 Example (illustrative):